 We all have some form of window coverings, often blinds.
 But we have another kind of blinds, too.
 As we grow up, our brain is wiring the neural pathways through our experiences.
 Our childhood experiences and what we decide about these experiences literally design the windows (and their coverings) to our soul.
 They define our place in the world.

 Our family of origin molds how we see the world.
 Those early developmental years construct limiting beliefs, which act as blinds (or blinders), blocking the light of insight, understanding, and love.
 Our childhood experiences build our sense of self, define our place in the world, and show us how to be in a relationship.
 In essence, they teach us about love.
-And what we learn about how safe the world and relationship are profoundly impacts our intimacy in marriage.
+And what we learn about relationships and how safe the world is while growing up profoundly impacts our intimacy in marriage.

 So ask yourself, “Is it time for an upgrade of blinds?”—not necessarily for your home, but for your mind and your relationship?
 Is it time to open the blinds and let more love in?